richandersonio/go-example-webserver/README.md

 ## Build and run the web server in a container

-Build the webserver in docker:
+Build the web server in container:

 ```bash
 docker build -t go-example-webserver .
 ```

-Run the web server in interactive mode available on port 8080:
+Run the web server in interactive mode:

 ```bash
 docker run -p 8080:8080 -it go-example-webserver
 ```

-Run the web server in interactive mode available on port 8081 and instruct it to send all log messages to  webserver.log vs stdout:
+Run the web server in interactive mode on port 8081 and instruct it to send all log messages to webserver.log vs stdout:

 ```bash
 docker run -p 8081:8081 -it -e LOGTOFILE=yes -e PORT=8081 go-example-webserver